Silas (Portuguese footballer)

-Jorge Manuel Rebelo Fernandes (born 1 September 1976), known as Silas, is a Portuguese former footballer who played as a midfielder, currently manager of Liga Portugal 2 club Farense.
+Jorge Manuel Rebelo Fernandes (born 1 September 1976), known as Silas, is a Portuguese former footballer who played as a midfielder, currently a manager.

 He amassed Primeira Liga totals of 236 matches and 30 goals over nine seasons, representing in the competition União de Leiria, Marítimo and Belenenses.
 He also played professionally in four other countries, mainly Spain and Cyprus.

 Silas began managing in 2018, leading four teams in his country's top flight.

 Playing career

 Early years and Leiria

 Silas was born in Lisbon.
 He spent two years of his childhood in the academy of Sporting CP, where he received his nickname for his resemblance to Brazilian first-team player Paulo Silas.
 Following his release, he chose Atlético Clube de Portugal due to its proximity to his grandmother's house in Campolide.
 After three years there as a professional from 1995, he emigrated to Spain, representing lowly Ceuta who also loaned him for one season to Elche in the Segunda División.
 During his time in the North African exclave, he was struck by a concrete block when walking past a construction site, and required eleven stitches in his head.

 Silas first made his name at União de Leiria, with whom he achieved a couple of top six Primeira Liga finishes, also making the Taça de Portugal final in 2003.
 During 2001–02 he was managed by up-and-coming José Mourinho and, the following campaign, made his first appearance for the Portugal national team, in a 1–0 friendly win over Macedonia on 3 April 2003; he later played against Paraguay and Bolivia.